kevopoulosk/Parametric-kernel-based-DMD-using-deep-learning/README.md

 ### Important Notes:
-* In order to run the aforementioned files, please change the names of the directories, to save the results and figures in your local device.
+* In order to run the aforementioned files, please change the names of the directories in the code, to save the results and figures in your local device.
 * Note that FEM simulation for data generation of the heat equation, and the active learning experiments are computationally expensive.
 Running these files might take a long time